It all began with a paper published in 2004, authored by RB Saper et al, from the Harvard Medical School in Boston.

 I have a PG specialisation in Pharmacognosy, I’ve been in the field of analytical chemistry since 1986 and I’ve spent a large portion of the past two decades in developing analytical methods for herbal and Ayurvedic products.

-To someone like me or for that matter, to any analytical chemist, the lack of basic science and the personal bias in RB Saper’s work and similar papers on the subject, are glaring.
+To someone like me or for that matter, to any analytical chemist, the loopholes in Saper’s work are glaring.